aiidateam/aiida-tutorials/docs/sections/workflows/writing_basics.md

         self.out("final_result", result)
 ```

-In `add()`, we called the `addition()` calculation function (declared outside of the class) using a variable from the context and one of the inputs.
+In `add()`, we call the `addition()` calculation function (declared outside the scope of the class) using a variable obtained from the context and one of the inputs of the work chain.
-Then, we declared the last output of the work chain.
+Finally, we once again call `self.out()` to link the node stored in the `result` variable as an output of the work chain with link label `"final_result"`.
-And that is it.
+And that's it!
 We finished our very first and simple work chain.

 Let's run it!